qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. figure:: images/server-client.png

-Felgo Hot Reload can be used on every target platform - be it desktop oo mobile.
+Felgo Hot Reload can be used on every target platform - be it desktop or mobile.
 It even works for WebAssembly and Embedded systems.
 Felgo has more information on the topic at the `product page <https://felgo.com/doc/qml-hot-reload-felgo-live/>`_.

 Felgo Live Client
 +++++++++++++++++